Time-varying sensitivity analysis for mixing in chaotic flows: a comparison study: Introduction

-In this work, we assess which sensitivity analysis methods are suitable for systems influenced by a chaotic flow field, considering the dimensionality of the uncertain model input, the computational cost, the significance of the results, and the metric used to quantify mixing.
-As we are not interested in the sensitivity of the chaotic flow with respect to an initial location, we do not face problems of divergence of sensitivity metrics like \citep{lea_2002,chandramoorthy_2017}.
-Instead, we focus on the overall effect of chaotic advection to enhance mixing.
-We perform a time-varying sensitivity analysis on two chaotic flow fields with different input dimensionality: the RPM flow \citep{lester_2009} utilizing two and four input parameters that control the rotation angles and the time between rotations of one source and one sink, and the quadrupole flow \citep{mays_2012} with $16$ input parameters representing pumping rates, well locations and hydraulic conductivities.
-Both flow fields find applications for groundwater remediation, \citep{bertran_2023,cho_2019,neupauer_2014,ziliotto_}.
+.
+The RPM flow \citep{lester_2009,metcalfe_2010} utilizes two and four input parameters that control the rotation angles and the time between rotations of one source and one sink.
+While the quadrupole flow \citep{mays_2012} represents a modification to the pulsating dipole in \citep{jones_1988}, adding periodic reorientations of the well locations to enhance mixing.
+Its $16$ input parameters describe pumping rates, well locations, and hydraulic conductivities.
+Both flow fields find applications for groundwater remediation \citep{bertran_2023,cho_2019,neupauer_2014,ziliotto_2025}.
 We use total Sobol indices, Morris scores, and a modified version of the activity scores from ASM that reuses the Morris samples to reduce computational costs.
 As the Morris and the activity scores are both qualitative methods, we introduce a scaling such that the results get a quantitative interpretation in terms of percentage contribution to the overall variability.
 For the RPM flow, we quantify mixing through the fraction of the domain covered by solute after a specific time, while for the quadrupole flow, we consider the maximal solute concentration.
 We compare the results of the different sensitivity analysis methods on both models and show how they are used to assess sensitivity and parameter interactions.
 Finally, we analyze the convergence rates of the sensitivity metrics.